Let’s be honest, Alaska isn’t the US’s most economical destination.

 Consider staying in a hostel or a cabin

 Accommodation in Alaska is expensive.
 There’s a dearth of good bargains, even in the motel field, and the diminutive nature of most towns means there’s often little opportunity to shop around.
-Notwithstanding, tourist-orientated towns usually have at least one hostel offering dorm beds for between $25 and $35 per night.
+Notwithstanding, tourist-orientated towns usually have at least one hostel offering dorm beds from $30 per night.

 Another option is cabins.
 Alaska has an abundance of basic public-use cabins in state parks and its two national forests, Chugach and Tongass.
 Many of them are hike-in, others can be reached by kayak.
 Cabins generally sleep between three and eight people and can cost as little as $25 per night all-in, although $60 to $70 is more common.
 Designs vary but most have wooden sleeping platforms, stoves, pit toilets, tables, and a nearby water source.
 Pre-booking is essential.